jrheard/blog/_drafts/pure_functions.md

 * What is the phase of the moon as seen from Mars?
     * _Which_ moon?

 When working with pure functions, you can think about the function in isolation and don't have to worry about fitting the rest of the program into your head.
-I've heard this described as "local reasoning" (which pure functions enable you to do), as opposed to "global reasoning" (which impure functions *force* you to do).
+I've heard this described as "local reasoning" (which pure functions enable you to do), as opposed to "global reasoning" (which impure code *forces* you to do).

 ## Secondary Benefits